 No seventies group represented Canada's musical identity to the world like The Stampeders.Buy Tickets

-*Due to the COVID-19 pandemic, Shantero Productions has re-scheduled The Stampeders concert to TUESDAY, JULY 7th.*
+*Due to the ever-changing climate of the COVID-19 pandemic, Shantero Productions has re-scheduled The Stampeders concert to SATURDAY, NOVEMBER 7th.*

 Tickets will be honoured for the new date.

 Should you not be able to attend the new date, a refund will be offered.
 Please contact the empire theatre box office 613-969-0099 ext.
 1, by phone only, Monday to Friday 11 am to 1 pm.

 If you purchased tickets through the box office, a refund will be issued directly, upon request.

 If you purchased tickets on line, contact the box office with your refund request.
 In turn your name will be put on a document and submitted to Eventbrite on the deadline date.
 Refunds will be issued by Eventbrite the next business day.

 REFUNDS WILL BE ISSUED UNTIL MAY 1st ONLY.

 Thank you for your understanding, as the empire strives to meet the challenges created during this time, keeping the health, safety and care of our community at the forefront.